HandsOnDataViz/book/docs/HandsOnDataViz.md

 one right answer*, especially as visualization tools and methods continue to evolve.
 Also, keep your guard up and continue to watch out for data visualizations that lie.

+TODO ABOVE:

+-   distinguish between “lying” versus “misleading” in word choice above
+-   transition to major chapters/parts of the book, especially how to detect lies and reduce bias chapter

 ### Summary